Social Norms Marketing

 In our campaigns we are addressing teen substance use.
 We find that most students think a lot more of their peers are using alcohol and drugs than actually are.
 The goal is to show students that the majority of their peers choose not to use these substance and that most students make healthy choices.
 If students begin to see that their peers are making healthy choices, then they too will be more likely to make healthy choices.

 Social Norms Campaigns are currently being implemented at Buffalo Grove, Hersey, Prospect, Rolling Meadows and Wheeling High Schools.
+And, Social Marketing Campaigns are currently being implemented at Cooper, Holmes, London, MacArthur, River Trails, South and Thomas Middle Schools.

 Below is a social norms marketing public service announcement created by Buffalo Grove High School faculty for Buffalo Grove High School students and a social norms poster!